 Webcam eye tracking accuracy in practice.

-In order to ascertain how webcam-based eye tracking works in practice, we ran an in-house accuracy test where we compared our webcam algorithm against the industry gold standard, the Tobii Pro Spectrum.
+In order to ascertain how webcam-based eye tracking works in practice, we ran an in-house accuracy test where we compared our webcam algorithm against the industry gold standard, of screen-based eye tracking.
 We did this to see how the webcam algorithm would fare when compared to the data quality from the most precise screen-based eye tracker on the market because no matter how unfair that comparison might be, we would never send something to market that we could not vouch for.

 As stated above, the study set out to measure the accuracy of, and subsequently the ideal conditions of use for, the webcam eye tracking algorithm.
 Below we go through the various conditions of the study setup, but if you want to study the findings of the study in detail you can download the whitepaper here.